afsc-gap-products/gapctd/doc/estimating_ctm.md

 starting values if the optimization does not converge and uses the manufacturer’s typical values if none of the optimization attempts converge or if parameters estimates results in an optimized area between T-S curves that is higher than the area from the typical values.

+## Comparison with no CTM and CTM using typical parameters

+Profiles that have the smallest area between T-S curves are eventually passed to later stages of processing and used to produce data products.
-Below, T-S areas are calculated for the initial downcast and upcast profiles (No CTM), CTM-corrected profiles using typical values (Default CTM), and CTM-corrected profiles using the optimal parameters (Optimized CTM).
+It is therefore instructive to compare areas between T-S for downcast and upcast profiles without the correction (No CTM), CTM-corrected profiles using typical values (Default CTM), and CTM-corrected profiles using the optimal parameters (Optimized CTM).
-Optimized CTM has a substantially smaller area between T-S curves than both No CTM and Default CTM.
-Meanwhile, correctiong based on the typical values (Default CTM) produce a T-S larger area than the profile without a correction (No CTM).

 ``` r
 ts_area_df <- data.frame(ctm = c("No CTM", "Default CTM", "Optimized CTM"),